2 Dogs, 13 Cats Found In Poor Condition At Fayette Co. Home, 2 Charged

 Follow KDKA-TV: Facebook | Twitter

-SPRINGHILL TOWNSHIP (KDKA) – Two people in Fayette County are facing charges after a number of animals were found to be in very poor condition.
+SPRINGHILL TOWNSHIP (KDKA) – Two people in Fayette County are facing charges after a total of 15 animals were discovered to be in very poor condition, or worse.

 According to state police, officers were called to a home in the 100 block of Clark Street on June 22.